-- 1. Could mycotoxins play a role in most chronic diseases?
+- 1. Could mycotoxins play a role in many chronic diseases?

-- 2. How do you know if you've been exposed to mycotoxins?
+- 2. How do you know if you have been exposed to mycotoxins?

 - 3. What kind of testing is available for mycotoxin exposure?

 The most accurate testing for mycotoxin exposure is by blood serum antibody testing for 12 different mycotoxins by far.
 Urine testing doesnít test for as many mycotoxins nor is it precise, as urine testing is for mycotoxin metabolites, not mycotoxins as in the blood test.

 - 4. Does the serum blood testing quantify the mycotoxins, or simply show antibodies to the mycotoxins?

 Antibody testing is used to diagnose, treat, and follow patients for almost all autoimmune disorders, and other diseases such as hepatitis.
 It is not only very well established in clinical medicine but is the most accurate, specific and sensitive test available today.

 - 5. Does everyone have antibodies present, even if they are not sick?